 For the sake of keeping this article simple, we will be sizing a single turbo to this engine, and using the vast collection of compressor maps on Garrett’s website to find the “best” turbo for our specific needs.
 We first pulled up the compressor map for Garrett’s second generation GTX3582R and found that this combination would fall on the wrong side of the compressor’s choke line, even during spool up.
 We then pulled up the map for the second generation GTX5533R, which falls closest to the center of the efficiency islands at peak flow, but will likely surge during spool up, which only proves that a high pressure ratio and power goal would be best or a twin turbo setup at this horsepower goal.

 We calculated that a Garrett GTX5533R or similar sized turbo would suit this engine “best” for a single turbo setup at this horsepower goal.
 This is only a very small portion of what is covered in the school’s Advanced Turbo Concepts course, but hopefully this gives you a better idea of what you’re actually looking at the next time you pull up a turbocharger compressor map.
 So, if you want to be given the tools to become a master in turbocharger theory and sizing, sign up for an upcoming class on EFI University’s website.

-Keep an eye out for Part Three of our EFI University ACP/ATC crash course.
-Now that we have all of out airflow requirements out of the way for both engines, we can move on the the final step of calculating our major fueling requirements.
+Be sure to check out Part Three of our EFI University ACP/ATC crash course.
+Now that we have all of our airflow requirements out of the way for both engines, we can move on the the final step of calculating our major fueling requirements.